 Should You Change Your Career?

-Hopefully you're reading this with some time to spare before you have to return to work.
-If so, you can use your time to figure out what you want to do.
+If you have some time to spare before you must return to work, you can use it to figure out what you want to do.
 If you already know what career you'd like to pursue, you can start training for it.
 If you must begin working immediately, you might consider temporary employment.
-Temping gives you a chance to start earning money, while you figure out what to do next.
+Temping gives you a chance to start earning money while you figure out what to do next.
 It can also ease you back into your new lifestyle.